-The current Republican administration seems to be making a habit of repealing, redacting, or otherwise removing systems, acts, and policies which have been in the public interest.
+The current Republican administration seems to be making a habit of repealing, redacting, or otherwise removing systems, acts, and policies that have been in the public interest.
 Health care has come under fire repeatedly over the past few months, major corporations are being promised a considerable tax cut at the expense of regular citizens, and the president is attempting to directly pressure the justice system, one of the strongest of the checks and balances meant to limit the government’s executive power, to comply with an obviously biased and despotic order to selectively apply the law in the government’s favor.
-Just a year after the election of the current administration, it comes as little surprise that net neutrality also finds itself on the chopping block, and the potential ramifications for not just those of us in digital marketing, but for all of us, are severe.
+Just a year after the election of the current administration, it comes as little surprise that net neutrality also finds itself on the chopping block, and the potential ramifications for not just those of us in digital marketing but for all of us are severe.

 As a San Francisco digital marketing agency, it almost goes without saying that we’re in favor of maintaining net neutrality, but it’s also in the best interests of virtually every business and consumer alike.

 Net neutrality, as a term, refers to the moral stance and business practice by which internet content remains freely accessible by anyone with a network connection, regardless of their particular internet provider.
 The idea of a free and open internet has been around for a long time.
 Still, the specific term was coined in 2003 in a paper by Columbia Law Professor Tim Wu, then at the University of Virginia Law School, in response to concerns about major telecommunications providers exerting direct influence over their subscribers’ ability to access the content.

 Net neutrality, as a policy, prohibits an internet provider (ISP) from exerting three kinds of control:

 In practical terms, with net neutrality, your internet service provider is not allowed to deliberately speed up, slow down, or block particular content.